Derek Swan: Club career

 Swan began his career with Home Farm in 1985–86, making his debut against Shamrock Rovers in November 1985.
 The following season he secured a switch to Bohemians, where he averaged ten league goals a year in four years with the club.
 In June 1987 he guested for Shamrock Rovers in a tournament in South Korea.

 He moved to England with Port Vale in May 1990 for a £15,000 fee.
 Three months later, he went out on a one-month loan to FC Wageningen.
-He never made the first team at Vale Park and was sold on to Shamrock Rovers for £12,500 in November 1990.
+He never made the first team at Vale Park and was sold to Shamrock Rovers for £12,500 in November 1990.
 He later said that "I was flying and I was scoring regular goals in the reserves (but John Rudge didn't seem to notice) so I just decided to come home really".
 He scored twice on his Rovers league debut in December 1990.
 During his three years at the club he scored 25 goals in 75 league appearances and was top club goalscorer in 1991–92 and 1992–93.

 In December 1994 he returned to "Bohs" for £2,000.
 He spent the next six years at Dalymount, including scoring at Helsingin Jalkapalloklubi in a 1995 UEFA Intertoto Cup tie.
 He also netted in a 1996–97 UEFA Cup tie against FC Dinamo Minsk.

 In 2000, he signed for University College Dublin, where his goals helped UCD to avoid relegation as they secured their top-flight status for the following 2001–02 season, with one point to spare.